 After a long day of exploration, why not enjoy some authentic Malay food in Kampong Glam or swim in one of the city’s huge outdoor, palm fringed swimming pools.

 Your holiday comes to an end today as you check out of your hotel and leave Singapore.
-A transfer will take you to the airport for your overnight flight back to London
+A transfer will take you to the airport for your overnight flight back to London (not included).

 Typical hotels on this itinerary

 The modern Amari Watergate is located in front of Pratunam wholesale market central Bangkok.
 The hotel boasts an features an outdoor pool, a spa and a fitness centre complete with squash court and aerobics studio.
 Elegantly furnished bedrooms are equipped with a 40-inch flat-screen TV and DVD player.
 There are five restaurants, including Amaya, a food gallery with a variety of dishes.

 Situated close to Little India, in the Jalan Besar district of Singapore, the Hotel Vagabond offers comfortable accommodation, created by French designer Jacques Garcia.
 Opulently furnished bedrooms have king-size beds and flat-screen TVs with complimentary movie channels.
 Guests can enjoy a meal in the stylish Restaurant Vagabond or a drink on the sun terrace after a busy day of sightseeing.

 Overlooking the Chao Phraya river, this world renowned luxury hotel offers 368 beautifully appointed bedrooms.
 These all feature teak and Thai silk furnishings and offer Wi-Fi internet access, TV and DVD players and a butler service.There are also two outdoor pools, a stunning spa and a choice of restaurants and bars.